PayantHQ/www.payant.dev/fundamentals/webhook.md

 ### **Notification Request**

-Whenever their are changes on your account, we will send a POST request to your webhook endpoint.
+Whenever there are changes on your account, we will send a POST request to your webhook endpoint.
 The request will have a JSON payload as follows:

 * `type` - Notification type
 * `data` - An array containing the notification data